Last revised: May 3, 2020

 When we talk about “faith in God,” it seems to be no problem for Christians to talk in terms of a God who backs our most deeply held values of sanctioning violence against the people we deem as bad, evil.
 But such talk increasingly causes me to have doubts about what we really mean by “faith in God” if we claim a Messiah who suffered violence but never dished it out.
 Is the cross and resurrection of Jesus Christ the full and true revelation of God, or not?
 Is there some additional event needed to save us — like a second coming of Christ that’s completely different — namely, full of sacred violence — than the first coming?
 Isn’t that why apocalypses like the Left Behind series are so popular among Christians?
 Like Thomas on Easter evening, we just can’t quite come to believe that an executed Messiah is what saves us.

 Twelve years later in 2014 I had given my Easter sermon on the theme “Easter Means Saving Religion, Too,” using a story of a pastor who was stranded the night before Easter with a nonreligious biker crowd, and so he rewrites his Easter sermon around reaching out to the nonreligious.
 For Easter 2 I had my own story to tell of rewriting a sermon because of an encounter the night before.
-But I based on this story of the 2002 sermon I extended the outreach to consider the anti-religious, not just the nonreligious.
+But based on the story of the 2002 sermon I extended the outreach to consider the anti-religious, not just the nonreligious.
 Thomas doubts because Jesus was executed as an anti-religious person.
 The Christian faith begins with a stance of being against what has counted as religion in human evolution.
 But not to leave it there; rather, to begin redeeming our religion — hence, the sermon “Easter Means Saving Religion, Too (Part 2).”

 Acts 2:14a, 22-32